 Drug Driving Laws Compared to Drink Driving Laws NSW

-Drink driving on the other hand criminalises the driving of a vehicle with a specified extent of alcohol concentration in the breath or blood.
+Drink driving on the other hand criminalises the act of driving a vehicle with a specified extent of alcohol concentration in the breath or blood.
 The extent of the alcohol reading indicates the extent of driving impairment and risk to other road users.

 For example, high range drink driving is where the concentration of alcohol in the breath or blood is 0.15 or more.
 The higher that reading is, the higher the impairment to drive and danger to road users.
 The penalty for high range drink driving in NSW includes a criminal conviction, 18 months imprisonment and/or $3,300 fine.
 In addition, if convicted, an offender will face a compulsory driver licence disqualification of up to 9 months after which time you can only drive with an interlock device installed for the next 2 years.

 Mid-range drink driving is where the concentration of alcohol in the breath or blood is 0.08 but less than 0.15.
-The reading is lower than the high range to reflect the fact that an offender’s driving although impaired, it’s less impaired than someone driving at high range reading.
-To reflect this, the penalty for mid-range drink driving in NSW includes a criminal conviction, 9 months imprisonment and/or a fine of up to $2,200.
-In addition, if convicted, an offender will also face an automatic driver licence disqualification period of 12 months (The Judge or Magistrate has the discretion to reduce this to 6 months if there is a strong enough need for a licence).
+The reading is lower than the high range threshold to reflect the fact that an offender’s driving although impaired, is less impaired than someone driving with a high range reading.